YaelBriskin/fingerprint/README.md

 ### Buttons and Their Functions

+The system reacts to button presses as follows:
 - **IN Button**: Records entry into the system.
 - **OUT Button**: Records exit from the system.
 - **NEW Button**: Registers a new employee.